ritvaj/taskflowhq-activation-funnel-analysis/README.md

 An intermediate “Start Core Action” step was initially considered but removed after exploratory analysis showed it added no behavioral signal and introduced systematic NULLs.
 The refined funnel reflects observed user behavior rather than assumed intent.

 #### GA4 Event Mapping (Reference)

+This table serves as a compact reference showing how raw GA4 events are translated into product-level funnel steps.

 | GA4 Event | Product Interpretation |
 |----------|------------------------|